payalsahu009/Blinkit_PowerBI_Dashboard/README.md

 # Blinkit_PowerBI_Dashboard
 Developed a Blinkit Power BI Dashboard to visualize and analyze sales data.
-The dashboard provides an interactive interface to track key performance indicators, sales trends, and product performance, enabling data-driven insights for business optimization and decision-making.
+The dashboard displays key performance indicators (KPIs) such as total sales, average sales, average rating, and the number of items sold.
+It offers an interactive interface to track these metrics, providing valuable insights for data-driven decision-making and business optimization.